supervisely-ecosystem/mvd-docs/README.md

 ### 4. Train & Evaluation

 After preprocessing, you can start training the model.
 The app **[Train Mouse Action Recognition Model](https://ecosystem.supervisely.com/apps/mouse-action-recognition/supervisely_integration/train)** in Supervisely will help you with this.
 It will train the [MVD](https://github.com/ruiwang2021/mvd) model for mouse action recognition.

+**Why MVD:** After analyzing the latest research papers on action recognition and localization models, we've chosen the **MVD** architecture as the best choice for our specific use case.
+It has achieved SOTA performance on common benchmarks, such as **Kinetics-400** and **AVA v2.2**, and offers a good trade-off between the hardware requirements and the model accuracy.
+Additionally, this work was presented at the CVPR'2023 conference.

+**DeepSpeed**: MVD training can be configured with DeepSpeed acceleration to optimize GPU memory usage and computational efficiency.
+This optimization enables training the model on mid-range hardware, such as a single NVIDIA RTX 4090, rather than requiring high-end server GPUs.

 #### How to Train